Climate-based bean planting guide for Whitefish, Montana

 Typical days to maturity 50–65

-Gardeners usually sow outdoors around May 16.
+Beans are usually sown directly outdoors around May 23, with a typical local planting window of May 16 to May 30.
 Most varieties need about 50–65 days to reach maturity.

 Beans can still succeed in Whitefish, but the crop usually needs better-than-average planning around timing, variety speed, and site warmth.

-Whitefish usually offers bean a cooler seasonal setup than many other Montana locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Whitefish usually offers beans a cooler seasonal setup than many other Montana locations.

 Best local strategy: Treat timing and variety speed as part of the strategy, not as optional refinements.